 Dachshund Rescue NW and Dachshund Club of Spokane

 Donating is more than just time or money, it's peace of mind.
 Now you can help even the smallest animal.
 Please be aware we are not a tax deductible rescue.
 We do this rescue for fun and a hobby as we both have other "real lives" too.
-If you need a tax deduction I will refer you to our horse rescue buddies in the area: www.roughstart.net
+If you need a tax deduction I will refer you to our horse rescue buddies in the area, Rough Start Horse Rescue at www.roughstart.net

 If we receive ANY donations, 100% of that money goes directly to dog and vet care for the wiener fosters.